Chambers of G D Tetteh Complaints Procedure

 In line with Chambers’ friendly atmosphere and open approach, in the first instance we would always encourage you to discuss any day-to-day concerns about the services of our barristers directly with them.
 Any such concerns can also always be raised with our clerk.

 Any concerns about members of staff should be raised with Mr Aderemi.
 If the complaint is about the senior clerk please discuss the matter with a member of the management committee or the Head of Chambers.

 We would very much hope that the matter can be resolved at this point, and that you will be satisfied with the outcome.

 However, if you feel that the concern or matter you have raised has not been dealt with to your satisfaction, then you may wish to make a formal complaint.

 Formal Complaints Procedure – Second Stage of the Complaints Procedure:

-Please address your formal letter of complaint to the Management Committee, Chambers of G D Tetteh, 2 Middle Lane, Ground Floor, Temple, London EC4Y 9AA.
+Please address your formal letter of complaint to the Management Committee, Chambers of G D Tetteh, 44 Broadway Stratford, London E15 1XH.
 Please give the following details: your name and address, which member(s) of Chambers (or staff) you are complaining about; the detail of the complaint; and what you would like done about it.